 Make sure you are precise in cutting down the nails, all the while avoiding the blood vessels.
 Hence, it's good to seek the guidance of a professional groomer.

 Toys are there to keep your cat energetic, lively, and away from diseases like obesity, etc.

-Paper box can be used as both a plaything as well as a resting spot.
+Cardboard box can be used as both a plaything and a resting spot.

 A scratching post is a must for a newly adopted cat.
 Through scratching, cats are known for marking their territory.
 It helps them to settle in a new environment.

 A scratching post not only fulfills the cat's urge for scratching but also keeps their nails trimmed and free from any odd objects.

 Moreover, having a scratching post at home ensures that your cat will not develop any behavior issues in the future.

 For cat stimulation and exercise, teasers and toys are perfect.
 Cats love to run after prey, and these toys unlock your cat's preying instincts.